Chart Color Schemes

 St Georges Basin has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 16 projects that may affect this region.
-Notable initiatives include Mixed Use Development featuring In-Fill Affordable Housing at St Georges Basin, the Princes Highway upgrade from Jervis Bay Road to Sussex Inlet Road, Village Grove project, and the Sanctuary Point Library development.
-The following list details those projects likely to have the most relevance.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 16 projects likely affecting this region.
+Notable ones are Mixed Use Development featuring In-Fill Affordable Housing at St Georges Basin, Princes Highway Upgrade from Jervis Bay Road to Sussex Inlet Road (including Village Grove), and the Sanctuary Point Library project.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.